 Hand-knit wool sweaters for sale at the Red Cross thrift store at Laugavegur shopping street.
 Travelade/Nina.

-Before you jump to the conclusion that the Blue Lagoon is something you should absolutely avoid, I’d like to emphasize that many tourists do in fact like it a lot.
-I actually liked it the last time I went, more than a decade ago but that was in the good old days where you didn’t have to book in advance and the entrance fee was reasonable.
+The Blue Lagoon remains one of the most popular tourist attractions in Iceland.
+But is it a tourist trap?
+While some may say that it isn't really worth your time or money, others do in fact like it a lot.
+I actually really liked it the last time I went, more than a decade ago but that was in the good old days where you didn’t have to book in advance and the entrance fee was reasonable.

 The point I’m trying to make here is that The Blue Lagoon isn’t for everyone.
 I’ve heard tourists calling it a paradise on Earth while others describe it as a textbook example of a tourist trap.
 If you don’t mind the crowds and the high entrance fee I definitely think you should go.
 If not, you can find tons of swimming pools and natural thermal pools that are great alternatives to the Blue Lagoon.
 The Mývatn Nature Baths, located in North Iceland, are very similar to the Blue Lagoon although they aren’t nearly as famous.